-There were no changes to the review or appeal processes in 2012.
+There were no changes to the Appeal Processes in 2013.

 Information on Appeal Rights (7 / 13)

 This section refers to reviews or appeals that are available after an internal review or appeal.
 Describe how you inform applicants of any rights they have to request a further review of or appeal from a decision.